Equipment tips

 • Food.

-• Outdoor sit-down toilets with toilet paper.
+• Open-air sit-down bucket toilets with toilet paper.